Abdulazeez007/Day-28-Investigating-a-Mythic-C2-Framework/README.md

 ## Conclusion: Wrapping Up the Investigation

-In this blog, we peeled back the layers of a Mythic C2 agent, following its trail from initial network connections to suspicious process creations and file executions.
+In this Challenge, we peeled back the layers of a Mythic C2 agent, following its trail from initial network connections to suspicious process creations and file executions.
 By diving into the telemetry and piecing together the timeline, we built a clear picture of the C2 activity lurking within the system.

 We didn’t stop there — we took it a step further by automating our defense, setting up a webhook in OS Ticket to ensure every future alert is swiftly documented and tracked for action.

 But the investigation doesn’t end here!
-In the next blog, we’ll explore how to install and configure Elastic EDR (Elastic Defend) to add another layer of protection and wrap up our 30-day SOC challenge on a high note.
+In the next challenge, we’ll explore how to install and configure Elastic EDR (Elastic Defend) to add another layer of protection and wrap up our 30-day SOC challenge on a high note.
 The journey continues, so stay tuned for more insights and powerful tools to secure your environment!